pydicom/pynetdicom/docs/apps/keyword_pathing.rst

 ===============

-When using the `-k keyword` option it becomes possible to specify the *Identifier* without needing to create a DICOM file.
+When using the `-k keyword` option it becomes possible to specify the query dataset (the *Identifier*) without needing to create a DICOM file.
 Multiple instances of `-k` can be used to build up the *Identifier*.
 For example, this will produce an *Identifier* with (0008,0052) *Query Retrieve Level* and (0010,0010) *Patient Name* elements:

 .. code-block:: text

     -k QueryRetrieveLevel=PATIENT -k PatientName=

-The value after the ``=`` is automatically interpreted as a :class:`str`, so including any single or double quotation marks will result in an incorrect element value. ``PatientName=Citizen^Jan`` is correct, ``PatientName="Citizen^Jan"`` is not.
+The value after the ``=`` is interpreted as the element's value, so including any single or double quotation marks will result in an incorrect element value. ``PatientName=Citizen^Jan`` is correct, ``PatientName="Citizen^Jan"`` is not.